JuliaLieb/2D3D_BCI_EEG/README.md

 After starting the game (click on the play button) the VR environment can be seen in the VR headset and in the Game view.

 Now it is important to check that all LSL streams are available in the Lab Recorder (the names should be the same as in ``bci-config.json``).
 If the participant is ready start recording all LSL streams via the Lab Recorder.
 Then the session can be started by checking ``Start Session`` in the Inspector tab of the ``ScenarioController`` in Unity.

+### LabRecorder
+The LabRecorder is the default recording program that comes with LSL.
+It allows to record all streams on the lab network (or a subset) into a single file, with time synchronization between streams.